Personal Work – Teaching

-I am co-founder and past Executive Director of BAUDL and SVUDL and a co-founder of CaSIG.
+I am co-founder and past Executive Director of BAUDL and SVUDL and a co-founder of CaSIG and LEEAF.
 I have found myself both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in – because life is complex!
 I’m also a proud papa, husband, musician, school volunteer, and neighbor.
 For more info, explore below.

 Teaching and learning is at the core of all I do, with an emphasis on fostering connections between theory, research method, and practical intervention.
 I try my best to build a community in each course that inspires students to challenge each other, grow from feedback, and flourish together as agents of positive change grounded in community-based social research.

 I tend to tailor my work with students to the goals they want to achieve:

 - Students looking to enter a career soon after graduation – my courses work with CaSIG to build a bridge from your undergrad degree to local movements, nonprofits, and service agencies who can help you put social science skills to work in helping communities thrive.

 - Students who want to go to graduate school – my courses teach you to practice rigorous social research connected to your passion and your curiosity, and then link that to real-world interventions.